MAK20202021/Data_Dashboard/README.md

 This project is to create a web Data Dash Board.
 This provides the fundamental ideas of Front-end, back-end libraries and the deployment that web app to the cloud.

 ## Project Motivation:
 To get the better idea about the development of a web app and deploy to the cloud, the basic languages such as HTML, CSS, Javascript are essential.
-For the quick organization, bootstrap library and for getting a better visualization $/Plotly is used.

-Object Oriented Programming, it is a better idea to create a simple game.
-I always like to play Tic Tac Toe game from my childhood.
-Therefore, I chose this simple game to get better understanding of class, objects, methods and attributes.
-This project will provide the platform for Tic Tac Toe game between two players.
-It checkes all the probabilities of winning the game.
-It checkes the tie also.
-After completing one round it will ask whether the players want to play again.
-If it gets the affirmative response it will refresh the game board and start the new game.
+HTML file provides the main content of the web app.
+CSS file helps to design the web page with style, color.
+Javascript supports the animation.
+For the quick organization, bootstrap library and for getting a better visualization Plotly is used in this project.
+Flask is used as a back-end library.
+This Data Dashboard project supports all the above fundamentals topics to build a web page related to Data visualiztion from .csv file getting form Worldbank Data website (https://data.worldbank.org/indicator).

 ## Acknowledgement:
 This project has been done for Udacity Nano degree program (https://www.udacity.com/course/data-scientist-nanodegree--nd025).
 Thank you Udacity for arranging this project to strengthen our knowledge.

 ## Installation
-This project needs Anaconda package(Anaconda3), Jupyter Notebook (6.1.4)
+This project needs HTML, CSS, Javascript.
+Codes are written in Linux platform.

 ## File Description
-The source code is in Game_Tictactoe.ipynb
+The following files are uploaded:

 ## Discussion
-After completing this project, I feel comfortable about the utilization of Object Oriented Programming.
-I have the better idea about the class, objects, methods and attributes.
+After completing this project, I feel comfortable to build my own web page and deploy it to the cloud.
+I have the better idea about the HTML,CSS,Javascript.